Contact

 Directions

 • Quarter squash and remove seeds.
-Roast cut side up on parchment lined baking tray for 35 minutes or until soft.
+Roast cut side up on prepared baking tray for 35 minutes or until soft.
 Remove from oven, cool slightly and scoop the flesh into a food processor and purée until smooth.
 Set aside.

 • Heat oil in a large stock pot over medium heat and cook onions and garlic until golden.